A Traditional New Years Eve at a Finca. Trinidad Cuba

 Soon Explorason was up with the band, and we were having a great night.

-We sung and tapped to our favourite Cuban tunes.
+We sang and tapped to our favorite Cuban tunes.
 We had a great time and wandered back to the casa for our own “Happy New Year”.
 It was a day late, but we didn’t care.

 We ended up going out to the casa owner’s mate’s restaurant the next night, and he told him we wanted the band to play traditional Latino music.
 We sung, danced and had a great time.